brendenlake/MLC/README.md

 ## Episode types
 Please see `datasets.py` for the full set of options.
 Here are a few key episode types that can be set via `--episode_type`:
 - `algebraic+biases` : For meta-training.
-Corresponds to "BIML" in Table 4B and main results
+Corresponds to "MLC" in Table 1 and main results
 - `algebraic_noise` : For meta-training.
-Corresponds to "BIML (algebraic only)" in Table 4B and main results
+Corresponds to "MLC (algebraic only)" in Table 1 and main results
 - `retrieve` : For meta-training.
-Correspond to "BIML (copy only)" in Table 4B and main results
+Correspond to "MLC (copy only)" in Table 1 and main results
-- `few_shot_gold` : For evaluating BIML on the prescribed algebraic responses for the few-shot learning task. (test only)
+- `few_shot_gold` : For evaluating MLC on the prescribed algebraic responses for the few-shot learning task. (test only)
-- `few_shot_human` : For evaluating BIML on predicting human responses for the few-shot learning task. (test only)
+- `few_shot_human` : For evaluating MLC on predicting human responses for the few-shot learning task. (test only)
-- `few_shot_human_mult10` : For evaluating BIML on predicting human responses for the few-shot learning task (human data up-sampled/repeated 10x). (test only)
+- `few_shot_human_mult10` : For evaluating MLC on predicting human responses for the few-shot learning task (human data up-sampled/repeated 10x). (test only)
-- `open_end_freeform` : For generating BIML responses on open-ended task.
+- `open_end_freeform` : For generating MLC responses on open-ended task.
 Here, the models iteratively fill out responses one-by-one. (test only)

 ## Training models from scratch
-To train BIML on few-shot learning (as in the BIML model in Fig. 2 and Table 4B), you can run the `train` command with default arguments:
+To train MLC on few-shot learning (as in the MLC model in Fig. 2 and Table 1), you can run the `train` command with default arguments:
 ```python
 python train.py --episode_type algebraic+biases --fn_out_model net-BIML.pt
 ```